asaddi/lv-serve/README.md

     python run_api.py --model meta-llama/Llama-3.2-11B-Vision-Instruct --load_in_4bit

-(Note that I haven't had luck with `--load_in_8bit`.
-It works with text only, but chokes as soon as an image is involved.)
+(Note that `--load_in_8bit` will require around 15GB of VRAM, and for some reason, is significantly slower than 4-bit.)

 Do not use `--load_in_4bit` or `--load_in_8bit` when using a pre-quantized model, though at worst, you'll just get an extra warning from the `transformers` library.